mirage/mirage-www/tmpl/wiki/overview-of-mirage.md

-If you're familiar with the using the command line, The best way to learn about Mirage is to try out the [installation instructions](http://openmirage.org/wiki/install) for yourself!
+If you're familiar with the using the command line, The best way to learn about MirageOS is to try out the [installation instructions](http://openmirage.org/wiki/install) for yourself!

-### What is Mirage and why is it important?
+### What is MirageOS and why is it important?

 <a href="http://www.berndnaut.nl/images/NimbusNP3web.jpg"><img style="float:right; margin-left: 15px; margin-bottom: 15px;" src="/graphics/nimbus-np3-smilde.jpg"></img></a>